Venue-Project/Venue2/CONTRIBUTING.md

 You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses>.

-## Language
+# Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-The "Monero Maintainer Team" is defined in this document as the following users:
+The "X-CASH Maintainer Team" is defined in this document as the following users:
-- fluffypony
-- xcashmooo
-- hyc
+- X-CASH-official

 ## Goals